 But for some people with type 2 diabetes who have both low insulin resistance and low insulin production, pancreas transplant may be a treatment option.
 About 10 percent of all pancreas transplants are performed in people with type 2 diabetes.

 There are several different types of pancreas transplants, including:

 - Pancreas transplant alone.
 People with diabetes and early or no kidney disease may be candidates for a pancreas transplant alone (solitary pancreas transplant).
 A pancreas transplant surgery involves the placement of a healthy pancreas into a recipient whose pancreas is no longer functioning properly.

-After you recover from kidney transplant surgery, you'll receive the pancreas transplant once a donor pancreas becomes available.
+After you recover from kidney transplant surgery, you'll receive a pancreas transplant once a donor pancreas becomes available.

 Pancreatic islet cell transplant.
 During pancreatic islet cell transplantation, insulin-producing cells (islet cells) taken from a deceased donor's pancreas are injected into a vein that takes blood to your liver.
-More than one injection of transplanted islet cells is often necessary.
+More than one injection of transplanted islet cells may be needed.

 Islet cell transplantation is being studied for people with serious, progressive complications from type 1 diabetes.
 It may only be performed as part of a Food and Drug Administration-approved clinical trial.

 Pancreas transplant surgery carries a risk of significant complications, including:

 - Excess sugar in the blood (hyperglycemia) or other metabolic problems

 - Urinary complications, including leaking or urinary tract infections